learn-co-students/node-js-npm-lab-g-416/README.md

 and check our `package.json`, we should see an entry for `mocha` under `devDependencies`.
-Now when we clone the package, we can just run a bare `npm install` from the root of the package to install _all_ if its dependencies in one go.
+Now when we clone the package, we can just run a bare `npm install` from the root of the package to install _all_ of its dependencies in one go.

 ### `npm test`